christineagatha/christineagatha/README.md

 - ⚡ Fun fact: ...
 -->

-Student at Washington University in St. Louis studying Computer Science with minors in Human-Computer Interaction, Electrical Engineering, and General Economics.
+Student at Washington University in St. Louis (WashU) studying Computer Science with minors in Human-Computer Interaction, Electrical Engineering, and General Economics.
 Pursuing an MS in Computer Engineering and a Graduate Certificate in Cybersecurity Engineering.

 ## Tech Stack
 ### 💻 Languages